Aaron’s Top 7 DUI Tips

 Tip 7: A Free Consultation Is Expected & Standard In The DUI Attorney World

-Aaron: What I would say is they clearly don’t care enough about you or your case to want to hear what’s going on.
+Some attorneys clearly don’t care enough about you or your case to want to hear what’s going on.
 In my office, I will talk to a client, if I can, for as long as that client wants to talk over the phone or in person.
 And if we can’t finish up in that first consultation, we’ll keep talking at a time very shortly after that until all questions are answered.

 I don’t charge a penny for that.
 That’s a free consultation and anybody who doesn’t do one is not in this for, first and foremost, helping people and fighting for their rights.